pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

-# Perform Pre-Upgrade Activities
+# Perform Upgrade-Preparation Activities

 Prior to the target upgrade (be it test/staging or production), the following activities must be performed to make sure that the environment is ready.

+This activity should be performed weeks or months before the upgrade.

-## Performance and Networking Issues
+## Resolve Performance and Networking Issues

 TODO:  be sure to elaborate on resolving networking issues, such as proxies, firewalls, tls certificates, etc, etc.